 Posted by Willy Franzen on November 6, 2011.
-Positions below updated every five minutes.
+Jobs updated daily.

 A lot of people overlook the importance of state and local governments.
 They get all excited about federal elections, but overlook the elections that are closer to home.
 I’m sure there are a lot of reasons for this, but I’d generally like to start seeing states taking back some power from Washington (though the thought of the State of Illinois having more power scares me to no end).
 Anyway, states have a huge advantage in governing in that they have 49 peers (more if you include territories, foreign provinces, etc.) who are dealing with similar issues.
 State governments can work together, share ideas, and benefit from each other’s experiences.
 A lot of that is done through the Council of State Governments, which is a nonpartisan non-profit organization that “fosters the exchange of insights and ideas to help state officials shape public policy.”
 They’re headquartered in Lexington, KY (with multiple other offices), and they work in all three branches of state governments.